fygar256/general-assembler-axx/README.md

 In axx, the assembly language source file or the line input from the standard input is named an assembly line.

-#### Explanation of pattern data
+## Explanation of the pattern file

-The pattern data is user-defined for each individual processor.
+Pattern files are user-defined to correspond to individual processors.

 The pattern data in the pattern file is arranged as follows: